Sebobo/Shel.Neos.NginxCache/README.md

 This package was inspired by [MOC.Varnish](https://github.com/mocdk/MOC.Varnish).

-Varnish works similarly, but allows you to create a much finer configuration when and what is flushed from it's cache.
+Varnish works similarly, but allows you to create a much finer configuration when and what is flushed from its cache.
 But the setup & configuration needs more knowledge as you need the Varnish service running additionally and you need to configure your webserver to communicate with it.